 This privacy notice explains how the British Council will collect and process your personal information as part of your Future Leaders Connect application.

 Information collected at application stage

-The British Council will collect and use your personal information as part of the Future Leaders Connect Programme application to determine whether you meet the eligibility criteria.
-This will include name, age bracket, the country in which you are based, whether you are fluent in English and whether you hold any qualifications in English.
-To help us shortlist applicants, we will also ask for information on your policy ideas, your experience as a leader, your plans to share your learning and your professional or voluntary and academic background.
+The British Council will collect and process your personal information as part of the Future Leaders Connect programme application to determine whether you meet the eligibility criteria, available on the programme website and in the terms and conditions.
+This will include age bracket, the country in which you live in, whether you are fluent in English and whether you are currently employed by or are an immediate family member of the British Council, Guidant Global and the Møller Institute.
+To help us shortlist applicants, we will also ask for information on your policy ideas, your experience as a leader, your professional or voluntary experience and academic background.

 Equality monitoring information

 We will ask you to submit equality and diversity information.
 This will include personal information about your age, ethnicity, gender and disability (if any) for the purposes of monitoring equality of opportunity.
 Submission of equality and diversity information is entirely voluntary.
 This will lead to the production of statistics which do not allow you to be identified, and which we will publish as research and in Future Leaders Connect promotional materials.
 Equality and monitoring information will not be used for any other purpose and will not be used as part of the shortlisting and selection process.

 Information collected if you are shortlisted or selected